rpy2/rpy2/doc/source/robjects.rst

    pair: robjects;REnvironment
    pair: robjects;globalenv

-:class:`RArray`
+:class:`Array`
 ---------------

 In `R`, arrays are simply vectors with a dimension attribute.
-That fact was reflected in the class hierarchy with :class:`robjects.RArray` inheriting from :class:`robjects.RVector`.
+That fact was reflected in the class hierarchy with :class:`robjects.Array` inheriting from :class:`robjects.RVector`.

-.. autoclass:: rpy2.robjects.vectors.RArray(obj)
+.. autoclass:: rpy2.robjects.vectors.Array(obj)
    :show-inheritance:
    :members:

-:class:`RMatrix`
+:class:`Matrix`
 ----------------

-A :class:`RMatrix` is a special case of :class:`RArray`.
+A :class:`Matrix` is a special case of :class:`Array`.
+As with arrays, one must remember that this is just a vector with dimension attributes (number of rows, number of columns).

 >>> m = robjects.r.matrix(robjects.IntVector(range(10)), nrow=5)
 >>> print(m)